csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

   - Re3: Generating Longer Stories With Recursive Reprompting and Revision ([Yang et al. 2022](https://arxiv.org/abs/2210.06774)) - generate summaries, then expand and revise with prompts

   - Directional Stimulus Prompting ([li, baoling peng, ...jianfeng gao, xifeng yan, 2023](https://arxiv.org/abs/2302.11520)) - generate hint keywords using small LLM that are put into the prompt when calling large LLM
 - critiques of prompting
   - [Do Prompt-Based Models Really Understand the Meaning of their Prompts?](https://arxiv.org/abs/2109.01247) (webson & pavlick, 2022) - models can learn fine with prompts that are intentionally irrelevant
     - Are Language Models Worse than Humans at Following Prompts?
 It's Complicated ([webson, ..., pavlick, 2023](https://arxiv.org/abs/2301.07085))
 - can benefit from training for promptability
   - [Adapting Language Models for Zero-shot Learning by Meta-tuning on Dataset and Prompt Collections](https://arxiv.org/abs/2104.04670) (zhong...klein, 2021)
   - [Continued Pretraining for Better Zero- and Few-Shot Promptability](https://arxiv.org/abs/2210.10258) (wu...sameer singh, beltagy, 2022)
 - [What learning algorithm is in-context learning?
 Investigations with linear models](https://arxiv.org/abs/2211.15661) - investigate prompting through synthetic experiments with transformers trained for linear regression
-  - [Transformers as Algorithms: Generalization and Implicit Model Selection in In-context Learning](https://arxiv.org/pdf/2301.07067.pdf) (li, ..., oymak, 2023) - generalization bounds for in-context learning when the input prompt is (1) a sequence of i.i.d. (input, label) pairs or (2) a trajectory arising from a dynamical system
+  - Transformers as Algorithms: Generalization and Implicit Model Selection in In-context Learning ([li, ..., oymak, 2023](https://arxiv.org/pdf/2301.07067.pdf)) - generalization bounds for in-context learning when the input prompt is (1) a sequence of i.i.d. (input, label) pairs or (2) a trajectory arising from a dynamical system
+  - Trained Transformers Learn Linear Models In-Context ([zhang, frei, & bartlett, 2023](https://arxiv.org/pdf/2306.09927.pdf))

 ## llm chaining / decoding